Grant County Property Tax Rate 2017 [Go To Different County]

 Getting a Homestead Exemption may also help protect your home from being repossessed in the case of a property tax lien due to unpaid Grant County property taxes or other types of other debt.

 In most counties, you must specifically submit a homestead exemption application to your county tax assessor in order to enjoy the tax reduction and other benefits available.
 To get a copy of the Grant County Homestead Exemption Application, call the Grant County Assessor's Office and ask for details on the homestead exemption program.
 You can also ask about other exemptions that may exist for veterans, seniors, low-income families, or property used for certain purposes such as farmland or open space.

 Grant County Property Tax Deduction

 You can usually deduct 100% of your Grant County property taxes from your taxable income on your Federal Income Tax Return as an itemized deduction.
-Oregon may also let you deduct some or all of your Grant County property taxes on your Oregon income tax return.
+Nebraska may also let you deduct some or all of your Grant County property taxes on your Nebraska income tax return.